Thraxerrrr/ShipsOfTheExiled/README.md

 ![alt](docs/images/sote_place_ship_2.jpg)

-At this moment, the ship is simply a placeable.
+At this moment, the ship is simply a static placeable.
 Note that it's not bobbing on the waves yet.
 Now is the time to add some more pieces to it, such as an oar or steering wheel!

 ![alt](docs/images/sote_place_ship_3.jpg)

+Also, there may be water flowing over the deck.
+Fear not, your boat is not sinking before even its maiden voyage!
+As soon as you start controlling it, the boat will rise to float atop the water surface.

 ### Launching

 Before you can head out and sail across the vast seas, you must first **launch** the ship.
+This action will convert the ship from a static placeable into a movable actor.
 To do this, hold **E** on the ship to access the interaction wheel, and choose the **Launch** option.

 ![alt](docs/images/sote_launch_1.jpg)

-As soon as the ship is launched, it will start bobbing on the waves (except for the large ships which do not bob for technical and practical considerations).
+As soon as the ship is launched, it will start bobbing on the waves (except for the large ships which do not bob for practical considerations).
 If you open the interaction wheel again, you'll note that instead of the _Launch_ option, there are now several new options: